aaronli7/CEA-Simulator/README.md

 * Open the MySQL workbench and create a local server.
 Run the mysql server.
 * The deafult *auth_user* table can be used or new table can be created.
 If new table is created change the table name in task1/maps_app/models.py and task1/task1/settings.py files

+### Folder Structure & File Descriptions

+1. **influxdb/**
+    * dbinflux.py - This is used to pull the data from NREL website by using the API
+    * final1.csv - Latitude and Longitude information for all locations in USA

+2. **task1/**
+    * maps_app/
+        * models.py - contains the MySQL db table information
+        * sim.py & simulator.py - it executes the simulation
+        * urls.py - contains the path to the views
+        * views.py - contains all the backend code
+    * static/ - contains the webpage designs in css/ , fonts/, js/ and the images in images/
+    * task1/
+        * settings.py - OS Path, static file and database configurations
+    * templates/maps_app - it contains the webpages
+        * chart.html - chart is being displayed by Google’s Visualization API
+        * index.html - first page of the website
+        * mainpage.html - home page of the website (after user logged in)
+        * mappage.html - page where user is being asked for input
+        * table1.html & table2.html - table view of the graph that is being displayed

 ## Execution

 * Open the task1 folder and run the following command: